 Me, I am not the least bit surprised.
 As the article states, “it is not rare in China for managers to be held by workers demanding back pay or other benefits, often from their Chinese owners, though occasionally also involving foreign bosses.”

-My law firm’s advice every single time to our clients who are laying off workers in China or closing a facility in China or allegedly owing money in China is to stay in the United States for all negotiations.
+My law firm’s advice every single time to our clients who are laying off workers in China or closing a facility in China or allegedly owing money in China is to stay outside China for all negotiations.
 One only needs to be a regular reader of our blog to know that we took this position long ago and have never waffled:

 - If you are in a debt dispute with a Chinese company, the best thing to do is not go to China at all.